medwards1771/medwards1771.github.io/_posts/2025-01-14-exercism-python-raindrops.md

     return RaindropNumber.sound(number)
 ```

-Defining and using class the custom class RaindropNumber doesn't change anything about the solution logic; it just delegates the convert function to a RaindropNumber class method.
-Calling RaindropNumber.sound(number) does add a shade of meaning; it's more descriptive than convert(number).
-The class isn't used as a template to create multiple raindrop_number objects though (thus no need for instantiation); it's really just a descriptive container for the solution logic.
+Defining and using class the custom class `RaindropNumber` doesn't change anything about the solution logic; it just delegates the convert function to a `RaindropNumber` class method.
+Calling `RaindropNumber.sound(number)` does add a shade of meaning though.
+It's more descriptive than `convert(number)`.
+The class isn't used as a template to create multiple `raindrop_number` objects, so no need for instantiation.
+Ultimately it's just a descriptive container for the solution logic.

 ## Takeaways

-- I like the first solution best because it is simple, efficient, and easy to understand.
+- I like the first solution best because it's not try to be clever.
+It gets the job done simply, efficiently, and is dead easy to understand.
-- This exercise is uses catchall logic:
-  - For all inputs that match the given criteria (are a factor of 3, 5, or 7), do `x`.
-For everything else (the catchall part), do `y`.
+- This exercise is uses "catchall" logic.
+For all inputs that match the given criteria (are a factor of 3, 5, or 7), do `x`.
+For everything else (the catchall), do `y`.
 - Requiring the response to account for all possible factors mandates that every input go through a minimum of three branches of logic -- one for each possible factor.